 Below are Turquoise Pendant photos accompanied by descriptions of what you are looking at, as well as links to supportive informational pages created by Durango Silver Company or others that we feel are creditable and experienced in the field of authentic Turquoise Jewelry and Turquoise Pendants.
 We hope you enjoy our Turquoise Pendant presentation and we would greatly appreciate your feedback, good or not!
 Feedback contact information is listed below.

 The Navajo Turquoise Pendant to the right began with a beautiful spiderweb Turquoise stone and a Silver bezel was fit and soldered.
 Next triangular wire, on its side, was wrapped around the stone with a slight extra length, cut and soldered together, the wire was shaped around the stone.
 Now, the wire is marked were the design will be cut into the wire, a round file is used to make the half round cutouts and a jewelers saw is used to make the strait lines.
 Next, half round Silver wire, on its side, is wrapped around the triangular wire and soldered together.
 Now all of the pieces are soldered onto a back sheet.
 The Turquoise pendant is cutout, sanded, buffed and finished.
-Another nice piece of Western Silver Jewelry was created and you can read more about this Navajo Turquoise Pendant on its presentation page.
+Another nice piece of Western Silver Jewelry was created.

 Above are two Silver Turquoise Pendants produced by Durango Silver Company.
 The White Buffalo Silver Pendant on the left was originally created in wax by Crystal Hartman.
 Crystal started this Turquoise Pendant with the White Buffalo Turquoise stone cut by Dillon Hartman and used a Jewelers Wax Pen to apply layer upon layer to create a design around the stone in wax.
 The wax pattern was then put on a wax tree along with several other wax Jewelry creations.
 A flask or can was put around the wax tree and Jewelers investment, which is like plaster of paris, was mixed and poured into the flask which encapsulates the wax patterns.
 Next the flask is put into a burnout oven and over a period of 12 hours the oven is brought to 1300 degrees which burns out all of the wax.
 Now, the Silver is heated to 1870 degrees in a melting furnace, the flask is taken out of the burnout oven and put on a vacuum machine and the molten silver is poured into the cavities where the wax Jewelry patterns once were.
 The Jewelry items are clipped off the Silver tree and finished into Jewelry.
 This is called the lost wax process.
 You can see more information on this White Turquoise Pendant on its presentation page.
 White Turquoise has become very popular and you can read more on white Turquoise on this presentation page we have created.